Waraqah ibn Nawfal

-Waraqah is revered in Islamic tradition for being one of the first hanifs to believe in the prophecy of Muhammad.
+Waraqah is revered in Islamic tradition for being one of the firsts to believe in the prophecy of Muhammad.
+Other prominent Christian hanifs in Muhammad's biography include Bahira and Quss Ibn Sa'ida al-Iyadi.

-Hadith Traditions
+Hadith traditions

 Witness to Muhammad

-When told of Muhammad's first revelation (which is understood to be Sura 96:1-5), Waraqah acknowledged his call to prophecy as authentic.
+When told of Muhammad's first revelation (which is understood to be Sura 96:1-5), Waraqah said his call to prophecy was authentic.
 Tradition recounts Waraqah saying: "There has come to him the greatest Law that came to Moses; surely he is the prophet of this people".

 Two different narrations from Aisha give these details.

-Aisha also said: "The Prophet returned to Khadija while his heart was beating rapidly.
-She took him to Waraqah bin Naufal who was a Christian convert and used to read the Gospel in Arabic.
-Waraqah asked (the Prophet), 'What do you see?'
-When he told him, Waraqah said, 'That is the same angel whom Allah sent to the Prophet Moses.
-Should I live till you receive the Divine Message, I will support you strongly.'"